NatLibFi/SEKO/README.md

 Note!
 As of March 2023 the list of instrument names in Swedish is lacking 91 labels.
 67 English labels are missing.
 MIMO may have some, but additional labels are needed.

+Note!
+There are several possibly problematic concepts due to overlapping distribution of the same or similar instruments over several cultural and linguistic regions.
+Some concepts may need to be split up and some others should be joined to a single concept.
+These will be brought up as issues where they can be then discussed.
+See the list at https://github.com/NatLibFi/SEKO/issues

 # Sources for labels
 * LCMPT - https://id.loc.gov/authorities/performanceMediums.html
 * UNIMARC: Medium of performance (mop) - https://www.iflastandards.info/unimarc/terms/mop?language=sv